Registration for the 2019/2020 school year open now!

 Financial Assistance is available through Minnesota Afterschool Advance!

 School year lesson information

-Music instruction for a student grades 2-12 includes 27 half-hour lessons and weekly after-school orchestra rehearsals.
-When possible, lessons are during the school day at a student’s school in small groups or individually.
+Music instruction for a student grades 1-12 includes 27 half-hour lessons and weekly after-school orchestra rehearsals.
+Lessons can take place at the student’s school or in our lesson room in the Reif Center.
+Lesson times are first come, first served and may occur during the day and early evening.
 Students may take the bus from their elementary schools to the Robert J. Elkington Middle School (RJEMS) to attend orchestra practice at 3:30 pm in the band room.
 Cellos and basses are not allowed on school buses and must be dropped off at the school by parents and guardians.